 October 18, 2018

-3 Great Things About Dashboards in Your SPC System
+3 Great Things About SPC Dashboards in Your Quality Control Software

 So, what do I mean by a “visual delivery system?”
-Just the way in which your SPC system displays information, how easy it is to get to what you need, the immediacy/timeliness of the information, and how easily you can convey that information to upper management.
+Just the way in which your SPC-based quality system displays information, how easy it is to get to what you need, the immediacy/timeliness of the information, and how easily you can convey that information to upper management.

 The visual delivery system of Enact is an easy-to-use, easy-to-understand, dashboard-driven interface.
 And it’s tailored to each individual user’s role and needs.